Medically reviewed by Drugs.com. Last updated on Oct 24, 2020.

-Pemphigus is a group of rare skin disorders that cause blisters and sores on the skin or mucous membranes, such as in the mouth or on the genitals.
+Pemphigus is a disease that causes blisters and sores on the skin or mucous membranes, such as in the mouth or on the genitals.

 Pemphigus is a rare skin disorder characterized by blistering of your skin and mucous membranes.
 The most common type is pemphigus vulgaris, which involves painful sores and blisters on your skin and in your mouth.

 Pemphigus foliaceus doesn't usually affect mucous membranes.
 The blisters, which usually begin on your face and scalp and later erupt on your chest and back, usually aren't painful.
 They tend to be crusty and itchy.